InVentry Terms and Conditions

 5.0 Customer Data

-5.1 All data will be processed in line with the InVentry data protection policy, privacy statement and the relevant current data protection regulations unless superseded by any alternative agreed processing agreement.
+5.1 All data will be processed in line with DPA 2018/UKGDPR and the appropriate InVentry Policies and Agreements unless superseded by any alternative agreed processing agreement.

 6.0 The Company’s Obligations